algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

   const errors = validationResult(req);
   if (!errors.isEmpty()) {
     return res.status(400).json({ errors: errors.array() });
  }
   res.send('Data is safe!');
 });
 ```

 #### Data Integrity

 Data integrity is important in this project.
-Applications-created at the begining or later on-should always be the same and don't need to change while the server is running. \
+Applications created at the beginning or later on should always be the same and don't need to change while the server is running. \
-To ensure there are no issues in this field, developers will have to create integrity check within the code source.
+To ensure there are no issues in this field, developers will have to create an integrity check within the code source.

 They could use the `Subresource Integrity` proposed by [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).